 The season starts on 12 August and Edward says around half of the days are shot in August.
 Lower moors start their big push a little later, around September time.
 The season ends on 10 December.

 I asked Edward how difficult it is for someone to get into grouse shooting.
 He explained it was not just the money required to get started.
 In the case of the moor he manages, he said that even an experienced shot would need some training time at a shooting school to prepare for grouse.

 Even then, on their first few shoot days, they should insist someone accompanies them in the grouse butt to make sure they were shooting safely.
-This is because grouse fly at head height with a beating line coming forward and if the Gun wishes to turn around and shoot as the birds fly over and away, they must unmount their gun, turn around, remount and only then shoot.
-This is for the safety of the beaters and other Guns.
+This is because grouse fly at head height with a beating line coming forward.
+If the gun wishes to turn around and shoot as the birds fly over and away, they must unmount their gun, turn around, remount and only then shoot.
+This is for the safety of the beaters and other guns.

 Grouse shooting is accessible to anyone determined to become a safe shot.
 It is worth noting there is some affordable grouse shooting if you look hard enough.
 There was an article by Gareth Dockerty on that in July/August issue of the Shooting and Conservation magazine, which will be available to read online in September.

 The opposition grouse shooting faces is stiff and the arguments cannot be dismissed without proper consideration.
-However, in defence of grouse shooting, heather burning is important for moorland regeneration.
-Sporadic wildfires are less damaging if the moor is not overgrown.
-It is far better to burn sections in a controlled manner than let massive wildfires blaze through vast areas.
+However, in defence of grouse shooting, controlled heather burning is important for moorland regeneration.
+Sporadic wildfires are less damaging if the moor is not overgrown and is far better to burn sections in a controlled manner than let massive wildfires blaze through vast areas.
 You can read more about heather burning here.

 Predator control is a necessary part of moorland management to protect not only grouse but other ground nesting birds and endangered species.